Bevy Queries

 This query is equivalent to saying:

-Fetch me every player component
+Fetch me the player component from each entity that has one

 But a tuple will change the meaning: